Theoretical study on ambient pressure superconductivity in La$_3$Ni$_2$O$_7$ thin films : structural analysis, model

 \section{acknowledgments}

-We thank Dr. Hiroshi Watanabe for fruitful discussions.
-We are supported by JSPS KAKENHI Grant No. JP25K08459 (H. S.), JP22K04907 (K. K.), JP24K01333.
+We thank Dr. Hiroshi Watanabe and Dr. Motoki Osada for fruitful discussions.
+This work was supported by JST K Program Grant No. JPMJKP25Z3, JSPS KAKENHI Grant No. JP24K01333, JP25K08459 (H.S.), JP22K04907, JP25K00959, JP26K08179 (K.K), and JST-FOREST Program Grant No. JPMJFR212P (M.O.), JPMJFR246T (H.S.).
 The computing resource is supported by the supercomputer system (system-B) in the Institute for Solid State Physics, the University of Tokyo, and the supercomputer of Academic Center for Computing and Media Studies (ACCMS), Kyoto University.